Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection

 \subsection{Channel Estimation}

-As in \cite{Li17}, we utilize the Bussgang linear MMSE (BLMMSE) estimator to estimate the channels.
+As in \cite{Li17}, we utilize the Bussgang linear MMSE (BLMMSE) estimator to estimate the channels (we refer to \cite{Din25} for a discussion on its optimality).
 Let $\P \triangleq [\p_{1}, \ldots, \p_{K}] \in \Compl^{\tau \times K}$ denote the pilot matrix, where $\tau$ is the pilot length, $\p_{k} \in \Compl^{\tau}$ represents the pilot vector of UE~$k$, and $P_{u,k}$ is the $(u,k)$th element of $\P$.
 We assume $\tau \geq K$ and orthogonal pilots among the UEs.
 During the channel estimation, all the UEs simultaneously transmit their pilots, and the signal received at the input of the ADCs at the BS is given by